NuclearKev/EET320-321/README.md

 # EET320-321
-A bullshit repo for a bullshit final project
+A bullshit repo for a bullshit final project, it will soon have some information in it.